What is Relationship-Centred Care?

 Finally, and most importantly, Relationship-Centred Care© not only regards the relationship between patient and clinician, but includes reciprocal and interdependent relationships among everyone involved in care, including the patient, family members, and the staff.
 And I’m convinced that relationships between co-workers, between doctors and nurses, between nurse managers and RPNs, must also be considered integral to the Relationship-Centred Care© framework.

 I believe that framing healthcare delivery around Relationship-Centred Care© keeps the patient-centred care at the forefront, but also strongly enhances the care experience for patients, family and caregivers alike, while considering the emotions and mindset of all the parties involved, and gives everyone a sense of purpose.
 Patients feel recognized and valued; nurses and doctors feel like their work matters; family feels that their care role is valued by the staff.
 A positive mindset is healthy for everyone.

 I have also discussed the importance of positive relationships with the nurses at the Dermatology Ward at Groote Schuur Hospital in Cape Town.
 They routinely deal with patients that have had to go through severe dermatological issues.
 This is what they shared with me:

 “We give all our energy and our smiles to our patients.
 Everyone that comes in through the doors of our department gets a look at healthy, vibrant, happy staff members.
 And that is so important because these patients deal with emotional and psychological damage.”

 Sister Judy Wallace is one of those nurses.
-I’m honoured to announce that she will be in Toronto, on November 14th, at Leading from Humanity to share her own experience as Operational Nurse Manager in charge of the Dermatology Ward, and how she works every day with the challenges of humanity in the workplace.
+She has been in Toronto, on November 14th 2019, at our annual Leading from Humanity Conference to share her own experience as Operational Nurse Manager in charge of the Dermatology Ward, and how she worked every day with the challenges of humanity in the workplace.